eveporcello/repo-to-presentation/README.md

 * Repository Analysis Strategy: Instead of just reading README files, we parse file structure, extract key implementation files, and analyze package.json to understand the technical stack and complexity.
 * Structured JSON Output: Claude returns structured data that our UI can immediately render, edit, and export.
 This is easy to use for slide generation in future iterations.

-## How I Used Claude in this Demo

-I wrote a structured prompt with:

-* Repo metadata (stars, language, description).
-* User-selected configuration options (audience, time, Q&A flag).
-* Instructions to output a JSON structure with:
-    * Overview
-    * Sections (title, duration, content, key points, presenter notes)
-    * Optional Q&A and technical questions
-    * Closing notes

-I iterated by:

-* Tuning section title clarity and balance between technical and audience-friendly language.
-* Making durations consistent so they add up to the total time.
-* Keeping key points concise for quick scanning during a talk.

-#### Claude Usage in Development

-* Code generation: Used Claude to generate component boilerplate (Tailwind classes especially!) and TypeScript interfaces
-* Documentation: Claude helped write clear, comprehensive comments
-* Prompt refinement: Iteratively improved prompts based on output quality

-## How This Helps Developers Understand Claude's Potential

-I think the speed at which you can generate a presenter artifact like this is pretty amazing.
-Claude allows the developer to do what they do best (write code), and then they can rely on Claude to generate a list of key talking points that will help them execute their presentation with panache.

-This showcases Claude's ability to analyze complex codebases and pull out an engaging story.

-Every developer faces the same challenge: **"I built something amazing, but how do I present it well?"**

-- **Conference speakers** spend 10, 20, 50+ hours planning talks
-- **Job seekers** struggle to articulate their GitHub projects in interviews
-- **Team leads** need quick ways to demo features to stakeholders
-- **Open source maintainers** want to attract contributors with compelling presentations

-This tool eliminates the blank-page problem that prevents developers from sharing their best work.

 ## Future Enhancements